sbgn/sbgn/docs/software_support.md

 ---------
 ---------

-The following is a list of database known to provide SBGN maps.
+The following is a list of databases known to provide SBGN maps.
 The links to the databases were correct at the time of recording.

 | Database                                                                          | PD   | ER   | AF   | SBGN-ML   |
 | --------------------------------------------------------------------------------- | :--: | :--: | :--: | :-------: |